neomaxzero/blog/src/posts/2020/overview-ui-performance-metrics-a-curated-list.md

 - **DOM interactive:** DOM is completely process.
 (HTML is parsed, Exclude sub-resources).
 - **DOM content loaded:** CSS-Object model is done and blocking scripts and styles are done.
 - **Speed Index:** Measures how quickly content is visually displayed during page load.
 Captures a video of the page loading in the browser and computes the visual progression between frames.
-- **Time-to-interactive:** When the longest task takes less than 50ms to process.
+- **[Time to Interactive](/2020/ui-performance-metrics-what-is-time-to-interactive/):** When the longest task takes less than 50ms to process.
 Interacting with the page will feel responsive at this point.
 - **DOM Complete:** It's done!
 The page has been processed.
 No spinner anymore.
 - **Page load:** Time it takes to execute the "load" event handler.
 Triggered after dom complete.